The United Nations’ Universal Periodic Review and Summary of the PMCS' UPR joint submission

 The submission recommends that Australia develop and introduce a statelessness determination procedure to identify stateless persons, and that a dedicated visa category be established.

 Australia has a mandatory immigration detention regime for non-citizens who arrive without a valid visa.
 Stateless persons who do not meet the refugee criteria are at greater risk of prolonged immigration detention.
 This is because no state recognises stateless persons as a national; hence they are unable to be returned to another country.
-The High Court of Australia has held it lawful to detain stateless persons indefinitely.

 The submission recommends the introduction of maximum timeframes, and independent review avenues for immigration detention.

-Issue 3: Australia’s citizenship deprivation powers
+Issue 3: Australia’s citizenship deprivation powers risk rendering people stateless

 Under article 8(1) of the 1961 Convention, there is a general prohibition (with limited exceptions) against depriving a person of their nationality where the person may become stateless.
 Australia’s citizenship deprivation laws contain insufficient safeguards to protect against statelessness.
-For further information, see our submissions to the Australian Government regarding the ‘Review of the Australian Citizenship Amendment (Citizenship Cessation) Bill 2019’ and ‘Review of the Australian Citizenship renunciation by conduct and cessation provisions’, available here.
+For further information, see our submissions to the Australian Government regarding the ‘Review of the Australian Citizenship Amendment (Citizenship Cessation) Bill 2019’ and ‘Review of the Australian Citizenship renunciation by conduct and cessation provisions’, available on our website.

 1Human Rights Council, Human Rights Council Resolution 5/1, UN Doc A/HRC/RES/5/1 (18 June 2007) annex ‘Institution-Building of the United Nations Human Rights Council’ paras 1 – 2; UN Human Rights Council hosted by OHCHR, ‘Universal Periodic Review’